rozlynboutin/microbiome_helper/CBW-2016-PICRUSt-tutorial.md

     rm picrust_data.zip

 ## Running PICRUSt
+In your working directory you should have an OTU table called "otus.biom" and a mapping file "map.tsv".

 The first step is to correct the OTU table based on the predicted 16S copy number for each organism in the OTU table: